1nfinity-5starZ/nomoko-challenge/README.md

 ### Extras

 A comparison functionality was added, because of the extra screen real state on desktop.
-That was later ported to mobile as well, as well as the whole UI.
+That was later ported to mobile, as well as the whole UI.

 ### Styling

 One library I definitely love is Styled Components, but for this project I decided to give SCSS + CSS Modules a shot, mostly because we talked about that in the first interview.
 Now that the task is finished and I had time to experiment with SCSS + CSS Modules, I honestly think Styled Components has a better syntax and the code looks cleaner, specially when dealing with prop dependant styling.

+If you ever tried to style a Select tag from stratch you know it's a nightmare, and that would be a project on its own.
+No component library was used, I have experience with both Material UI and AntDesign, but wanted to keep it simple while showing I know how to build typed components from scratch.

 ### State Management

-I'm very experienced with Redux, but based on the first interview I implemented a no-Redux approach using React Context API and useReducer hook.
+I'm very comfortable with the Redux ecosystem, but based on the first interview I implemented a no-Redux approach using React Context API and useReducer hook.
-Works very similarly, some people don't like Redux because of its boilerplate but I'm so used to it I don't even bother, I've already gave some trainings inthe past about Redux + Thunk + ImmerJS.
+Works very similarly, some people don't like Redux because of its boilerplate but I'm so used to it I don't even bother, I've already gave some trainings for the team in the past about Redux + Thunk + ImmerJS.

 ImmerJS is such a handy lib that I also used it here, allows you to simulate a state mutation instead of having to return a whole new state object full of spreads, code is nasty that way.